AlexeyMK/alexeymk.com/_posts/2023-11-28-should-this-be-an-ab-test.md

 There’s no point running a test if you don’t have enough traffic to be able to identify a winner.

-Before running an A/B test, [run a Power Analysis](https://www.reforge.com/artifacts/growth-team-swing-size-calculator-at-masterclass) & see what level of fidelity you can measure with at your current size.
+Before running an A/B test, [run a Power Analysis](https://www.reforge.com/artifacts/growth-team-swing-size-calculator-at-masterclass) and see what level of fidelity you can measure with at your current size.
 You can still sometimes find ways to squeeze more significance (see [my guide on the topic](https://alexeymk.com/2023/09/11/statistical-significance-on-a-shoestring-budget)).

 If you don’t have enough numbers to detect a reasonable win (5%) in a reasonable time period (2 weeks), don’t bother running a test - just ship the idea if it’s good or skip it if it’s risky.